panaarap/hackathon/submission/README.md

 Please provide feedback for us.
 What did you like about the challenge?
 What should be improved?
 What would you do differently next time?
 This is optional, but can get you up to 10 bonus points.

 ## How to submit?
 You can either copy this folder and create a GitHub repository out of it or you just fork our repository directly and add your submission in the submission folder.
 At the end we need to have a link to your submission repository on GitHub.
-Please send this link together with your team number to [tbd](mailto:tbd).
+Please send this link together with your team name to [vc.eestecmilano@gmail.com](mailto:vc.eestecmilano@gmail.com).

 ## When to submit?
-Submission needs to happen before Thursday, 18:00 CET.
+Submission needs to happen before **Thursday, 18:00 CET**.
 Submissions after this time cannot be counted.

 ## What else?
 Please give our Radar sensors, tripods and USB cables back before leaving the location on Thursday.